Parker Health Group Center for Longevity

 Improving Clinical Decision-Making

-Research faculty collaborate with healthcare provider organizations improve how data-informed, tools are understood and used by physicians, nurses and social workers to connect seriously ill individuals to supportive services like palliative care.
+Research faculty collaborate with healthcare provider organizations to improve how data-informed tools are understood and used by physicians, nurses and social workers to connect seriously ill individuals to supportive services like palliative care.

 Enhancing Provider Communication with Patients and Families